 The company’s software captures users and engages them with the developer’s business clients.
-The HubSpot logo shows orderliness, control, and management of the process.
-For this, all ways and methods have been thought out.
+The HubSpot logo conveys orderliness, control, and process management.
+For this, all possible ways and methods have been considered.

 Meaning and History

-HubSpot isn’t standing still — it’s continually expanding, buying up promising competitors.
+HubSpot isn’t standing still; it’s continually expanding by buying up promising competitors.
 For example, it has added the app store Oneforty, the artificial intelligence developer Kemvi, and the newsletter service The Hustle.
 Despite the increase in structure, the company is in no hurry to carry out a global rebranding.
-The only change to the logo in 2016 was almost invisible because the designers kept the font as possible.
-Of course, you can tell the difference between the old and the new: the two versions use different shades of orange and gray.
-The proportions have also been modified, albeit slightly.
+The only change to the logo in 2016 was almost invisible because the designers kept the font as small as possible.
+Of course, you can tell the difference between the old and new versions: the two use different shades of orange and gray.
+The proportions have also been slightly modified.

 2006 – 2016

 Like the current one, the first logo contained the inscription “HubSpot.”
 All letters were dark gray, except for the orange “o.”
 And the latter stood out not only for its bright color but also for its unusual shape.
-It had three lines, each with a dot at the end.
+It had three lines, each ending in a dot.
 Because of this, the symbol was called a sprocket.
 The largest sprocket came out of the top half of the “o” at a strange angle, and its free edge did not coincide with the center of the next “p.”

 The designers used kerning when aligning the letters, so the spacing varied greatly.
-The individual selection of spacing helped improve the visual density of the text.
+The individual selection of spacing helped improve the text’s visual density.
 The font did not have perfect proportions either.
 The intra-letter spaces “o,” “p,” and “b” were not round.
 Rather, they resembled ovals.

 2016 – today

-Many people mistakenly assume that only the color scheme has been updated in the logo since the redesign: obsidian began to be used instead of gray, and orange has taken on a pink hue.
+Many people mistakenly assume that only the color scheme has been updated in the logo since the redesign: obsidian has replaced gray, and orange has taken on a pink hue.
 But if you look closely, other changes become noticeable.
 HubSpot informed users that the circles inside the “o,” “p,” and “b” are now guaranteed to be round.
 At the same time, the longest Sprocket bar visually coincides with the center of the “o,” and the point on its end is in line with the middle of the “p.”
 All letter spacing is uniform.

 Font and Colors